 Open: Monday–Thursday, 8:00 am–9:00 pm; Friday, 9:00 am–6:00 pm; Saturday, 10:00 am–5:00 pm

 Address: 2198 Health Sciences Mall

-If you can get over the ancient state of the building—it was built in 1964—the Woodward library is a good alternative to the other, better-known libraries.
+If you can get over the ancient state of the building—it was built in 1964—the Woodward Library is a good alternative to the other, better-known libraries.

 Bean Around the World

-Address: 6308 Thunderbird Blvd.
+Address: 6308 Thunderbird Boulevard

-Address: 6011 Walter Gage Rd.
+Address: 6011 Walter Gage Road

 Great Dane by the Walter Gage Residence is a definite favourite for those who like to drink high-quality coffee while studying.
 There is not too much space but the coffee is just too good to pass up.
 Make sure you try their homemade scones.
 They’re crispy and delicious.

-Address: 6005 University Blvd.
+Address: 6005 University Boulevard

-This recently-opened coffee shop on University Boulevard is a prime destination for drinking coffee and studying.
+This coffee shop on University Boulevard is a prime destination for drinking coffee and studying.
 Located across the street from the campus Shoppers Drug Mart, it’s a very popular spot for students and you might have to wait around until a place opens.
-But, trust me, it’s worth the wait when you get into one of the second-floor booths and can hang out all day in comfort.
+But, trust me, it’s worth the wait when you get into one of the 2nd floor booths and can hang out all day in comfort.